Despite COVID-19, 2020 is shaping up to be a fruitful year for some diamond miners — here’s a look at the year’s biggest finds.

 Of course, the larger ones weighing 100 carats or more are even rarer and more special.

-Given the recent activity in the diamond space, we have compiled a list of 2020’s largest finds to date.
-Read on to learn more about them and stay tuned for new additions to the list.
+Read on for a list of 2020’s largest diamond finds to date, and stay tuned for new additions to the list.

 1. Lucara Diamond’s 549 and 176 carat diamonds from Botswana